serengil/retinaface/README.md

 **Face Recognition** - [`Demo`](https://youtu.be/WnUVYQP4h44)

 Notice that face recognition module of insightface project is [ArcFace](https://sefiks.com/2020/12/14/deep-face-recognition-with-arcface-in-keras-and-python/), and face detection module is RetinaFace.
-ArcFace and RetinaFace pair is wrapped in [deepface](https://github.com/serengil/deepface) framework.
+ArcFace and RetinaFace pair is wrapped in [deepface](https://github.com/serengil/deepface) library for Python.
 Consider to use deepface if you need an end-to-end face recognition pipeline.

 ```python
 #!pip install deepface